-Dangerous Hurricane Delta roars toward Mexico’s Yucatan
+Dangerous Hurricane Delta bears down on Mexico’s Yucatan

 From Tulum to Cancun, tourism-dependent communities still soaked by the remnants of Tropical Storm Gamma could bear the brunt of the storm.

-Mexico began evacuating tourists and residents from coastal areas along its Riviera Maya Tuesday.
-Quintana Roo Gov. Carlos Joaquin said that buses were carrying people off Holbox Island and hotels in Cancun and Puerto Morelos were busing their guests inland to government shelters.
+Mexico evacuated thousands of tourists and residents from coastal areas along its Riviera Maya.
+Some 160 shelters were opened in Cancun alone.

+Quintana Roo Gov. Carlos Joaquín said Tuesday night that the government had made preparations, but “it is a strong, powerful hurricane.”
+He said the area hadn’t seen one like it since Hurricane Wilma in 2005.

-Some hotels that had exemptions because their structures were rated for major hurricanes were preparing to shelter their guests in place and testing their emergency systems.
+Some hotels that had exemptions because their structures were rated for major hurricanes planned to shelter their guests in place and testing their emergency systems.

-When the alarm blared at the Fiesta Americana Condesa hotel, Lizeth Elena Garza Hernandez, 35, rushed out of her room carrying in her arms her 10-month-old daughter, Hannah Cienfuegos.
-She had arrived Sunday from Reynosa, Tamaulipas with her husband, 4-year-old daughter and her parents-in-law.
+When the alarm blared at the Fiesta Americana Condesa hotel, Lizeth Elena Garza Hernandez rushed out of her room carrying her 10-month-old daughter, Hannah.
+She had arrived Sunday from the northern Mexican border city of Reynosa with her husband, 4-year-old daughter and her parents-in-law.

 “I’m scared because we don’t know how it could impact here, because we’ve never been in a situation like it,” she said.

 Joseph Potts, a deputy sheriff from Denver, Colorado, took care of his 3-year-old son near a kiddie pool while his wife attended an emergency information session about the hurricane.
-The hotel offered to shelter guests at a ballroom inside the hotel, but a short time later after the storm intensified the hotel told them they would all be moved to a university in Cancun.
+The hotel offered to shelter guests in a ballroom, but a short time later after the storm intensified the hotel told them they would all be moved to a university in Cancun.

 “The hurricane kind of popped up overnight and we just want to get it over with and go back to the beach,” Potts said.

 The official definition of rapid intensification of a hurricane is 35 mph in 24 hours.
-Delta has increased in strength 80 mph, more than doubling from a 60 mph storm at 2 pm EDT Monday to 140 mph at 2 pm EDT Tuesday.
+Delta increased in strength 80 mph, more than doubling from a 60 mph storm at 2 pm EDT Monday to 140 mph at 2 pm EDT Tuesday.

-Cancun Mayor Mara Lezama Espinosa said that the city had opened more shelters than usual to give people more space in recognition of the COVID-19 pandemic.

-State Tourism Minister Marisol Vanegas said there were currently 40,900 tourists in all of Quintana Roo.
-That number is a fraction of what it would normally be due to the COVID-19 pandemic.
+State Tourism Minister Marisol Vanegas said there were 40,900 tourists in all of Quintana Roo, far below normal numbers due to the COVID-19 pandemic.
 The area’s economy was devastated by months of pandemic-caused lockdown.

 At the Moon Palace resort just south of Cancun, hundreds of guests from Moon Palace hotels on Cozumel, Isla Mujeres and beachfront rooms were being moved into a hurricane shelter at the resort’s large exposition center.

-Bedding, food and entertainment were being provided at the expo center for guests until the hurricane passes, said Cessie Cerrato, the vice-president of public relations for Palace Resorts.
+Bedding, food and entertainment were being provided, said Cessie Cerrato, the vice president of public relations for Palace Resorts.

 “It’s massive,” Cerrato said of the convention hall.
 “It’s super safe and further away from the water.”
 Given the coronavirus pandemic, the hall will allow safe distancing, and face masks will be required for guests.

-The state ordered all non-essential businesses to close by 1 p.m. and banned the sale of alcohol.
-Hurricane-strength winds were expected by Tuesday evening and landfall to occur near Puerto Morelos just south of Cancun between 1 a.m. and 2 a.m.
-Wednesday.
+The state ordered people off the streets by 7 p.m. and landfall was expected between Puerto Morelos and Playa del Carmen just south of Cancun early Wednesday.

-Just south of Puerto Morelos in Playa del Carmen, tourist Zena Koudsi of Charlotte, North Carolina was taking a final walk along the beach before Delta hit.
+Just south of Puerto Morelos in Playa del Carmen, Zena Koudsi from Charlotte, North Carolina was taking a final walk along the beach before Delta hit.

 “Never been to a hurricane area,” Koudsi said.
 “Never been to Mexico.
 I was expecting maybe more sun, less waves, but, you know, we’re trying to make the best of it.”